-For example, we have only recently completed the relocation of the manufacturing operations related to our EndoFit Aortic Stent Graft, which we acquired from Endomed, Inc. in February 2005.
-We intend to manufacture this product line solely in our Burlington, Massachusetts headquarters.
-Due to our limited experience with manufacturing the device ourselves, we may encounter difficulties or delays which could negatively impact product quality or impair our ability to manufacture sufficient quantities to satisfy demand, either of which in turn could have a material adverse effect on our financial condition or results of operations.
+Graft, which we acquired from Credent Limited in April 2003, or the manufacturing operations related to our EndoFit Aortic Stent Graft, which we acquired from Endomed, Inc. in February 2005.
+We intend to manufacture each of these product lines solely in our Burlington, Massachusetts headquarters.
+These transfers of manufacturing activities may be expensive and are subject to the risk that we may not be successful in duplicating manufacturing processes in a timely manner.
+Due to our limited experience with manufacturing these devices ourselves, we may encounter difficulties or delays which could negatively impact product quality or impair our ability to manufacture sufficient quantities of the devices to satisfy demand, either of which in turn could have a material adverse effect on our financial condition or results of operations.

 We also may experience other difficulties related to these acquisitions.
-For example, in connection with our Endomed acquisition, we acquired an ongoing clinical study related to the EndoFit Aortic Stent Graft.
+For example, in connection with our Credent and Endomed acquisitions, we acquired ongoing clinical studies related to these devices.
 See "Business-Clinical Studies."
-Our experience in conducting clinical studies is limited and we may experience difficulties or delays in transitioning this study or future studies.
-Also, we may determine that the design of this acquired study does not meet our business objectives.
-Any difficulties or delays we experience in connection with this clinical study could negatively impact our ability to obtain regulatory approval to market the EndoFit Aortic Stent Graft in certain markets.
-In addition, the products that we have acquired may need to be improved in order to gain broader market acceptance or may not compete effectively with existing products.
+Our experience in conducting clinical studies is limited and we may experience difficulties or delays in transitioning these studies.
+Also, we may determine that the designs of these acquired studies do not meet our business objectives.
+Any difficulties or delays we experience in connection with these clinical studies could negatively impact our ability to obtain regulatory approval to market these devices in certain markets.
+In addition, the products that we have acquired may need to be improved in order to gain broader market acceptance.
 We have limited experience with certain technologies underlying the acquired products.
 There can be no assurance that we will be successful developing the desired product improvements in a timely manner, if at all.